This post is on EPF i-Saraan aka KWSP i-Saraan (previously known as the 1Malaysia Retirement Savings Scheme (SP1M)).

 Let’s help each other to secure bigger EPF savings for better retirement years.

-For the most updated information on the voluntary retirement scheme, please visit the official EPF website or the Budget 2023 page.
+For the most updated information on the voluntary retirement scheme, please visit the official EPF website.

 If you have any other things you wish to know about i-Saraan, please leave your comment below.